 Grand Army of the Republic Rooms

-This historic restoration reclaims two lost interiors decorated by the celebrated Tiffany Glass and Decorating Company for the art glass dome and decorative finishes in the GAR rooms.
+This historic restoration reclaimed two lost interiors decorated by the celebrated Tiffany Glass and Decorating Company for the art glass dome and decorative finishes in the GAR rooms.
 The EverGreene team employed an intricate conservation process to expose and conserve the original 1890s surfaces.
 Our approach consisted of removing the overpaint to reveal the original finish campaign, consolidating the finishes, conserving the original ornament, and replicating the original finishes on both flat and ornamental plaster surfaces where necessary.
 This process entailed methodically separating layers of paint chemically and mechanically until the original layers were exposed.
 In all three of the rooms our team worked in, the existing paint showed intermittent flaking, mostly on spans of flat plaster.
 Peeling paint on ornamental plaster appeared in areas with water damage and previous patching.
 Our team used conservation-grade consolidant to re-adhere the original finishes and to strengthen the plaster substrate.
-The project is expected to be complete in 2022.
+The project was completed in early 2022.